zeroasterisk/slidepay-nodejs-sdk/README.md

 }
 ```

-Run the mocha tests with:
+Run the mocha tests from the command line with:

 ```bash
 $ npm test